 Regardless of whether a system needs to purchase additional land on which to build the new treatment train, there is an opportunity cost associated with using land for water treatment rather than an alternative use.
 The WBS models capture this cost in a land cost estimate that is based on the calculated land requirement (in acres) and a unit cost per acre.
+As discussed in Section 2.3.2, the input sheet of each model includes an optional input that allows the user to choose whether or not to include the cost of land.

-Each model estimates land required for additional structures (buildings and external equipment), plus a 40-foot buffer on one side for emergency vehicle access and 10 feet on the other three sides as a buffer between buildings or as a minimum open space.
+Each model estimates land required for the treatment system, plus a 40-foot buffer on one side for emergency vehicle access and 10 feet on the other three sides.
 The user can change the assumptions about buffer spacing using the critical design assumptions sheet for each technology.